 Current Research Interests are focused on the health, genetic and behavioral aspects of performance in detection dogs.
-I have been following the health and behavior of the search dogs following the 9/11 response.
-We have established the AKC CAR Detection Dog DNA Bank to study the genetics of complex behavior.
-We have a DOD funded field study of the effect of different hydration strategies on performance, hydration, and inflammation in detection dogs.
-Opening Sept 11, 2012, the Penn Vet Working Dog Center will integrate the science and field experience to breed, select, raise and train dogs to use their noses to detect things (e.g. explosives, drugs, people, and even cancer and infectious diseases).
-The Penn Vet Working Dog Center will be a resource for behavioral, nutrition, development and conditioning studies in dogs being trained for detection work.
-In addition, the interactions between dogs and humans will be studied, focusing on 3 major groups of volunteers/interns working with the program: homeless youth, veterans, and parolees from prison dog raising programs.
+I followed the health and behavior of the search dogs following the 9/11 response.
+We established the AKC CAR Detection Dog DNA Bank to study the genetics of complex behavior.
+We conducted a DOD funded field study of the effect of different hydration strategies on performance, hydration, and inflammation in detection dogs.
+Opened Sept 11, 2012, the Penn Vet Working Dog Center integrates the science and field experience to breed, select, raise and train dogs to use their noses to detect things (e.g. explosives, drugs, people, and even cancer and infectious diseases).
+The Penn Vet Working Dog Center is a resource for behavioral, nutrition, development and conditioning studies in dogs being trained for detection work.
+In addition, the interactions between dogs and humans are being studied.

 In addition, clinical research in emergency care of dogs and cats, sepsis and trauma continue to be of interest.

 dog, performance, genetics, DNA bank, behavior, olfaction, development, hydration, working dogs, reproduction,